John Bercow to stand down as Commons Speaker

 “This is far preferable to a contest at the beginning of a parliament when new MPs will not be similarly informed and may find themselves vulnerable to undue institutional influence.”

-He added: “From the bottom of my heart, I thank them all profusely.”

-His wife Sally Bercow could be seen smiling on from the gallery.

-Mr Bercow first took the Speaker’s chair on June 22 2009, promising to serve “no more than nine years in total”.
+Mr Bercow entered Parliament in 1997 and held several shadow ministerial positions before taking the Speaker’s chair on June 22 2009, promising to serve “no more than nine years in total”.

-In recent months he has also come under fire for a series of controversial rulings which were widely considered to favour Remain supporters.
+In recent months he has also come under fire for a series of controversial rulings in the chamber which were widely considered to favour Remain supporters.

 Labour leader Jeremy Corbyn praised Mr Bercow for being a “superb” Speaker, and said he had “totally changed the way in which the job has been done”.